The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Worst-Case Complexity

-As to the remaining types of recampaigning, we show that for any voting rule in the $t$-approval and $t$-veto families of (nontrivial) scoring rules, bounded (with $\ell > 2$) and unbounded recampaigning is $\NP$-complete.
+Extending our proof of Theorem~\ref{theorem:nontrivial-2} to hold for all $\ell \geq 3$ does not seem straightforward, as in our proofs some assignments of candidates are not successful because they elect more than 2 candidates in a district, which for larger values of $\ell$ may be completely acceptable.
+Nonetheless for the remaining types of recampaigning not yet covered in this section, we show that for any voting rule in the $t$-approval and $t$-veto families of (nontrivial) scoring rules, bounded (with $\ell > 2$) and unbounded recampaigning is $\NP$-complete.

 \begin{theorem} For each voting rule $\cale$ within the $t$-approval or $t$-veto families of voting rules and each $\ell \geq 3$, $\cale\dd\crc{\ell}$, $\cale\dd\$\crc{\ell}$, $\cale\dd\crc{}$, and $\cale\dd\$\crc{}$ are all $\NP$-complete. \end{theorem} \begin{proof} Since all the above problems are in $\NP$, it suffices to prove $\NP$-hardness for the unpriced problems.
 Let $\ell = 3$ and let $t \geq 1$.
 Consider an X3C instance with $\calu=\{u_1,\ldots,u_{3m}\}$ and $\cals = \{S_1,\ldots,S_k\}$.
 Without loss of generality, assume $m > 1$ and $k > 1$.